The Water-Repellent Cloak (Haisui): Origins and Purpose

 Concealed Blades and Edged Weapons

-• Throwing Blades (Shuriken) in Pockets: Multiple shuriken were often stored in specially sewn pockets inside the cloak, accessible without drawing attention.
+• Throwing Blades (Shuriken) in Pockets: Multiple shuriken were stored in specially sewn internal pockets at the waist or under the armpits.
+A quick reach could produce a blade for throwing or slashing.

-Projectiles and Throwing Weapons
+Projectiles and Ranged Weapons

-Distraction and Deception Devices
+Deception and Distraction Devices

 Camouflage and Adaptive Patterns

-Additional Utility Features
+Additional Utility Tools

 Tactical Applications in Espionage and Combat